jschrier/blog/_posts/2023-01-22-Imaginary-Syllabi:-War-and-Peace-and-Optimization.md

 * Presh Talwar, [The Joy of Game Theory](https://amzn.to/3ZXPFrt) --- essays about game theory topics for a popular audience
 * Ken Binmore, [Playing for Real: A Text on Game Theory](https://amzn.to/3iXl7Wk) --advanced undergraduate course on game theory for economists and social scientists
 * O'Conner & Robertson (1996) [History of matrices and determinants (website)](https://mathshistory.st-andrews.ac.uk/HistTopics/Matrices_and_determinants/)

 # Other books on reserve

 (Mostly gleanings from the bibliography of *Red Plenty*)
 * Michael Ellman, *Planning Problems in the USSR* (CUP 1973)
-* Philip Minkowski, *Machine Dreamss: Economics Becomes a Cyborg Science* (CUP, 2002)
+* Philip Minkowski, *Machine Dreams: Economics Becomes a Cyborg Science* (CUP, 2002)
 * F. A. Hayek, *The Use of Knowledge in Society*
 * von Mises, *Socialism*

 # Comments and Collaborators

 * (23 Jan 2023) Zachary Jones '25 adds: *Red Plenty is actually one of my favorite books of all time actually!
 I intend to do a blog post on Kantarovich's On the Best Use of Economic Resources.
-Dr. Siddiqi in the [Fordham] history department's research focuses on Soviet scientific history, so I think he would be the one to get in contact with.
+[Dr. Siddiqi in the Fordham history department](https://www.asifsiddiqi.com)'s research focuses on Soviet scientific history, so I think he would be the one to get in contact with.
 I have reached out to him before asking various questions, so he may be receptive to such a course.
 I would take an ICC+EP3 course titled "Linear Programming, Economic Planning, and the Cybernetic Imaginary" in a heartbeat.*